Our House

 Life history of Japanese beetles

 Adult beetles emerge from the soil in mid-summer.
-Adults feed for a few days then female beetles begin to lay eggs in the soil.
+Adults feed for a few days then female beetles begin to lay eggs back in the soil.
 Larvae develop in the soil during the fall and spring, feeding on roots, ready to emerge as adults the following summer.
+Root feeding is a major but unseen part of the damage from these beetles.

 Adult beetles can be hand-picked from plants and dropped into soapy water.
-Plant foliage can be treated with insecticide to prevent feeding and larvae can be treated with a special microbial insecticide applied to the soil.
-Since Japanese beetle has only one generation per year it is possible to significantly reduce their population in a given area.
+Plant foliage can be treated with insecticide to prevent feeding and larvae can be treated with a special microbial insecticide applied to the soil (see below).
+Since Japanese beetle has only one generation per year it is possible to significantly reduce their population in a given area with proper treatments.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.